 - Acceptance or coming to terms with ongoing losses and eventual death.

-Early in the dying process, the person may face many issues, which draw from his or her spirituality, such as examining:
+A person’s spirituality is unique and personal.
+Early in the dying process, the person may face issues such as examining:

-Remember that the person dies at just the right moment whether it is alone or surrounded by others.
-Some individuals may seem to hold off or bring on the moment of death…that is, dying just after a close relative arrives from out-of-town or after an anticipated event such as a birthday occurs.
-Likewise, for someone who has been private or independent in life, death may come when everyone steps out of the room momentarily.
-Sometimes people die at a time that spares certain loved ones from the actual dying event.
+A person dies at just the right moment whether it is alone or surrounded by others.
+Some individuals may seem to “hold off” or “bring on” the moment of death…that is, dying just after a close relative arrives from out-of-town or after an anticipated event such as a birthday occurs.
+Death may come when everyone steps out of the room momentarily; thus, sparing loved ones from the actual dying event.